TIBCOSoftware/snappy-on-k8s/charts/jupyter-with-spark/README.md

       ))
 ```

-As of now, there is a limitation that if you change the default Spark UI port from 4040 to something else in the notebook, you may not be able access it outside the kubernetes cluster.
+If you want to change the default Spark UI port from 4040 to something else in the notebook, first update it in the [values.yml](values.yaml) under `sparkWebUI` attribute before installing the chart.
+Otherwise, you may not be able access the Spark UI from outside the kubernetes cluster.

 Once SparkContext is created in the notebook, Spark UI URL can be obtained by using following commands: